getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/circleci/index.md

 - `SENTRY_ORG` - Your Sentry organization slug
 - `SENTRY_PROJECT` - Your Sentry project slug

-To access you internal integration token securely, store it as an [environment variable on your project](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project):
+To access your internal integration token securely, store it as an [environment variable on your project](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project):

 1. In the CircleCI application, go to your project’s settings by clicking the gear icon on the Pipelines page, or the three dots on other pages in the application.
 2. Click on Environment Variables.